doda-zz/imagy/README.rst

 Getting Started
 -----------------

-On ubuntu:
+Tested on Ubuntu 10.04 & 11.10:

 ::

-    sudo apt-get install pngnq pngcrush imagemagick libjpeg-progs gifsicle
+    sudo apt-get install pngnq pngcrush imagemagick gifsicle libjpeg-progs

     pip install imagy

 That's it.
-Imagy's now running.
+You should now be able to run ``imagy``.

-You can instead also specifiy the image paths directly in ``config.py`` which already holds a couple of examples
+.. _Information on how to install ``pip``: http://www.pip-installer.org/en/latest/installing.html#using-the-installer

 Example